ocmod-space/ocmod-enhanced-manufacturers/module/README.md

 # Enhanced Manufacturers

 ## Description
-Enhanced Manufacturers is an OpenCart extension that allows to display brand logo and description on a manufacturer's page, as well as to display category menu with only products related to the manufacturer.
+**Enhanced Manufacturers** is an OpenCart extension that allows to display a brand logo and description on the manufacturer's page, as well as to display category menu with only products related to the manufacturer.

 ## Features
 * Manufacturer logo, description and meta tags on the manufacturer page.